Serge-Mavuba/Numbers-in-Python/README.md

 # There 3 types of nummbers in Python (version3)
 # int, float, complex
 # Note: Open Notepad, run the program, then place the cursor anywhere inside your text editor
+# Pre-req: The pynput, time, and random modules must be imported